johannschopplich/apiful/docs/cookbook/typed-nitro-client.md

 npx apiful generate
 ```

-Type definitions for the `myApi` service will augment the global `apiful/schema`, so that they can be used by the `OpenAPIBuilder` extension.
+Type definitions for the `myApi` service will augment the global `apiful/schema`, making them available to the `OpenAPIBuilder` extension.

+> [!IMPORTANT]
+> Make sure your Nitro server is running when generating types from a URL, or use a local schema file path instead.

 ## 3️⃣ Create the Typed Client